mechanicles/mechanicles.github.io/til.md

 e.g. `true`, `false`, `nil`, `Fixnum`, `Symbol`

-These objcts are stored directly in `VALUE`
+These objects are stored directly in `VALUE`.